U.S. Justice Department hits Google with biggest antitrust lawsuit in two decades

 Tuesday’s federal lawsuit marks a rare moment of agreement between the Trump administration and progressive Democrats.
 U.S. Senator Elizabeth Warren tweeted on Sept.
 10, using the hash tag #BreakUpBigTech, that she wanted “swift, aggressive action.”

+Coming just days before the U.S. presidential election, the filing’s timing could be seen as a political gesture since it fulfills a promise made by President Donald Trump to his supporters to hold certain companies to account for allegedly stifling conservative voices.

+Republicans often complain that social media companies including Google take action to reduce the spread of conservative viewpoints on their platforms.
+Lawmakers have sought, without explaining how, to use antitrust laws to compel Big Tech to stop these alleged limitations.

 Shares of Alphabet rose nearly 1% after news the government lawsuit was imminent.
-There was some doubt in the markets that Washington lawmakers will actually come together and take action, according to Robert Pavlik, chief investment strategist, senior portfolio manager at SlateStone Wealth LLC in New York.
+There was some doubt in the markets that Washington lawmakers will actually come together and take action, according to Neil Campling, head of tech media and telecom research at Mirabaud Securities in London.

-“In order for anything to have real bite, you need Congress, and they want to break them up.
-But given the fact there’s so much animosity, even though they agree something needs to be done with Big Tech, it’s going to take a long time to push through.”
+“It’s like locking the proverbial door after the horse has bolted.
+Google has already got the monopolistic position, has invested billions in infrastructure, AI, technologies, software, engineering and talent.
+You can’t simply unwind a decade of significant progress.”

 The 11 states which joined the lawsuit all have Republican attorneys general.